izaakmaine/izaakmaine.github.io/README.md

-# discourses
-Discourses of Christ and the Apostles
+# Discourses of Christ and the Apostles